jpn--/addicty/README.md

 but beware that you will then lose the shorthand assignment functionality (```addicted.a.b.c.d.e = 2```).

 ### Recursive Fallback to dict
-If you don't feel safe shipping your addict around to other modules, use the `to_dict()`-method, which returns a regular dict clone of the addict dictionary.
+If you don't feel safe shipping your addicty around to other modules, use the `to_dict()`-method, which returns a regular dict clone of the addicty dictionary.

 ```Python
 >>> regular_dict = my_addict.to_dict()